SergiuBabin/batch-ingestion/README.md

-# itss-batch-ingestion
+# atch-ingestion
 This repository is for batch processing and ingestions

 ## Project description:

-**itss-batch-ingestion** project is design for data migration process (contacts, transfers, products etc.).
+**-batch-ingestion** project is design for data migration process (contacts, transfers, products etc.).

 The project uses at its core spring-batch framework that reads raw data from a **.csv** file, validates it, maps it to a request body and makes a call to an **integration-api** service (as of now to Contacts Bulk Import Api).
 You can check the status of a run job(s) and also at the end of the job(s) execution, a report is being generated.